PostHog/posthog.com/contents/customers/ycombinator.md

     - Insights
 ---

 Y Combinator is the world’s top startup accelerator, helping to fund, train and guide the next generation of innovative businesses.
-Since 2005, thousands of successful companies have emerged from Y Combinator, including Dropbox, Airbnb, PagerDuty, Reddit, Amplitude …and PostHog.
+Since 2005, thousands of successful companies have emerged from Y Combinator, including Dropbox, Airbnb, PagerDuty, Reddit, Amplitude... and PostHog.

 "Many people find Y Combinator to be the the most productive period of their lives, which is definitely something we found”, said PostHog CEO James Hawkins in [a blogpost he wrote about his Y Combinator experience](/blog/moving-to-sf).
 Now, PostHog is used in many of the products we benefitted from!